Meet Our Dedicated Research Team

 Lab Alumni

-Lifei was a postdoctoral fellow from 2020-2022.
-She is currently a resident in Radiation Oncology at Montefiore/Albert Einstein.
+Lifei was a postdoctoral fellow from 2020-2022 and is now a resident in Radiation Oncology at Montefiore/Albert Einstein.

 Resident, Rad Onc, Montefiore Medical Center, Albert Einstein College of Medicine